stefan123283/Anagram-Finder-App/README.md

-# What the project does?
+# What the program does?

-The application processes a text file with a list of words then groups the words that are anagrams and prints them on the same line in a new text file.
+The program processes a text file with a list of words, groups the anagrams and prints them on the same line in a new text file.

 # What is an anagram?